Toni Kallela

-Toni Kallela (born January 10, 1993) is a Finnish professional ice hockey Right Wing.
-He is currently playing with Skellefteå AIK in the Swedish SHL.
+Toni Kallela (born January 10, 1993) is a Finnish former professional ice hockey Right wing.

 Kallela made his SM-liiga debut playing with KalPa during the 2011–12 SM-liiga season.
 On May 20, 2013, Kallela returned from a short stint in the Swedish HockeyAllsvenskan with Mora IK, to the Finnish Liiga in signing a two-year contract with Tappara.